Islandora/Alpaca/CONTRIBUTING.md

 **Note**: Due to differing interpretations of the PSR-2 coding standards do **not** use PHP [Coding Standards Fixer](http://cs.sensiolabs.org/).
 Coding Standards Fixer may make changes to your code that can cause it to fail our TravisCI tests.

-In addition, Islandora 7.x-2.x Committers will review contributions for [PSR-4 ](http://www.php-fig.org/psr/psr-4/) compliance.
+In addition, Islandora CLAW Committers will review contributions for [PSR-4 ](http://www.php-fig.org/psr/psr-4/) compliance.

 ## License Agreements